Mirror P=W conjecture and extended Fano/Landau-Ginzburg correspondence

 This filtration $G^f_\bullet$ induces the filtration in cohomology

-From what we've discussed so far, the filtration $G_\bullet^f$ does not depend on the choice of the compactification.
-Furthermore, it is equivalent to the perverse Leray filtration $P^h_\bullet$ associated to the affinitzation map $h:Y \to \C^N$ due to Proposition \ref{prop:combinatorial perverse}.
+We have showed that the filtration $G_\bullet^f$ does not depend on the choice of the compactification.
+Furthermore, it is equivalent to the perverse filtration $P^h_\bullet$ associated to the affinitzation map $h:Y \to \C^N$ due to Proposition \ref{prop:two-perverse-same}.